WZRC

-WZRC, known on-air as "AM1480" (中文廣播電臺 (中文广播电台, Zhōngwén Guǎngbò Diàntái, Zung1 Man4 Gwong2 Bo3 Din6 Toi4)), is a radio station licensed to New York City.
+WZRC, known on-air as "AM1480" (中文廣播電臺 (中文广播电台, Zhōngwén Guǎngbò Diàntái, Zung1 Man4 Gwong2 Bo3 Din6 Toi4)), is a radio station licensed to New York, New York, serving the New York metropolitan area.
 The station is owned by Multicultural Broadcasting and airs Cantonese programming.

-It is one of two Cantonese radio stations serving the New York metropolitan area, the other is Chung Wah Chinese Broadcasting Company.
-WZRC's transmitting facility is located in Ridgefield Park, New Jersey.
+WZRC's transmitting facility is a four tower array located in Ridgefield Park, New Jersey.
+It operates with 5 kilowatts fulltime, with different directional configurations during the day and at night.

 History

 WZRC was first licensed on June 29, 1925, as a portable broadcasting station, with the sequentially issued call letters of WIBS, to the New Jersey National Guard, 57th Infantry Brigade, in Elizabeth, New Jersey.
 (Portable radio stations were installed on movable platforms such as trucks, so they could be transported to various locations.)
 In early 1926 ownership of the station was changed to Lieut.
 Thomas F. Hunter, and in mid-1927 the station was reported to be "no longer portable".
 In November 1927 the station's owner became the New Jersey Broadcasting Corporation, located at 80 Broad Street in Elizabeth.

+On May 25, 1928, the recently formed Federal Radio Commission (FRC) issued General Order 32, which notified 164 stations, including WIBS, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.